domfarolino/browser/mage/README.md

  - `mage::Remote`
  - `mage::Receiver`

-Each end of a bidirectional message pipe is represented by a `MageHandle`, which can be passed across processes.
+Each end of a message pipe is represented by a `MageHandle`, which can be passed across processes.
 Ultimately, a `MageHandle` representing one end of a message pipe will get bound to a `Remote`, and the other end's `MageHandle` will get bound to a `Receiver`.
 It is through these objects that arbitrary messages get passed as IPCs.

 ### `mage::Remote`

-Once bound, a `Remote<magen::Foo>` represents a local "proxy" for a `magen::Foo` object that may actually be implemented in another process.
-You can synchronously invoke any of `magen::Foo`'s methods on a `Remote<magen::Foo>`, and the remote proxy will forward the message to the right place, wherever the target object actually lives, even if it is moving around.
+Once bound, a `Remote<magen::Foo>` represents a local "proxy" for a `magen::Foo` object that may be implemented in another process.
+You can synchronously invoke any of `magen::Foo` interface's methods on a `Remote<magen::Foo>`, and the remote proxy will forward the message to the right place, wherever the target object actually lives (even if it is moving around).
+See the next section for defining interfaces in Magen IDL.

 ```cpp
 MageHandle remote_handle = /* get handle from somewhere */;